 Many people associate change with something negative.
 For example, you might think of a move to another city only in the terms of what you’re giving up, like your local friends, your favorite deli, and your comfortable apartment.

-But change can also bring amazing things into your life.
+But change can bring amazing things into your life.

 People with a positive outlook know this and that’s why they don’t fear change.
 They choose to embrace it.

-If you’re worried about an upcoming change, make a list of positive things that could happen as a result.
+If you’re worried about an upcoming change, make a list of all of the positive things that could happen as a result.